McGill Teaching and Academic Programs

 To register for the workshop, click here and select “Register for the Graduate Workshop”

-Associate Director, Learning Environments, Teaching and Learning Services, McGill University.
+Associate Director, Learning Environments, Teaching and Academic Programs, Office of the Provost, McGill University.
 Focused on our physical and digital learning environments and the appropriate and effective use of technology in teaching and learning.